ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Full of anticipation and ready to take instructions on how to polish my resume I took a sip of my coffee and asked him: how do I get into the dual degree program?
 The man I would soon come to know only as Max picked up a napkin and drew an X-Y axis on it, then looked me in the eye and asked me if I knew what special relativity was.
 I wish I had a video of that moment, as I imagine my face contorted into a rather amusing shape.
 Before I could finish my answer, Max was off to the races.
 For the next two hours he pro - ceeded to introduce me to Einstein s theories.
 By the time we had finished, my brain was broken, and not once did we get to discuss anything about Penn's dual degree programs.

-We had several more coffees over the coming months, and any time I d ask Max about an application or a rØsumØ, he d steer me right back into real science.
+We had several more coffees over the coming months, and any time I d ask Max about an application or a resume, he d steer me right back into real science.
 Max wanted me to *learn* not just to absorb whatever topic he was lecturing about at the moment, but to get really good at learning, and learning hard things at that.
 Max couldn t care less what piece of paper his students were given at the end of their four years as long as each of them was prepared to continue learning for the rest of their lives.

 By the time I graduated college, Max had become a close friend and con - fidant, and he had fundamentally shaped the path of my education.
 Rather than give me fish, Max handed me a fishing pole and taught me how to attach bait and cast a line.